greenboxal/doggohub/changelogs/archive.md

 - Don't leak private group existence by redirecting from namespace controller to group controller.
 - Ability to skip some items from backup (database, respositories or uploads)
 - Archive repositories in background worker.
-- Import GitHub, Bitbucket or GitLab.com projects owned by authenticated user into current namespace.
+- Import GitHub, Bitbucket or DoggoHub.com projects owned by authenticated user into current namespace.
 - Project labels are now available over the API under the "tag_list" field (Cristian Medina)
 - Fixed link paths for HTTP and SSH on the admin project view (Jeremy Maziarz)
 - Fix and improve help rendering (Sullivan Sénéchal)
 - Fix final line in EmailsOnPush email diff being rendered as error.
 - Prevent duplicate Buildkite service creation.
 - Fix git over ssh errors 'fatal: protocol error: bad line length character'
-- Automatically setup GitLab CI project for forks if origin project has GitLab CI enabled
+- Automatically setup DoggoHub CI project for borks if origin project has DoggoHub CI enabled
 - Bust group page project list cache when namespace name or path changes.
 - Explicitly set image alt-attribute to prevent graphical glitches if gravatars could not be loaded
 - Allow user to choose a public email to show on public profile